Niranjan-GopaL/Algorithm-Toolkits/vim____.md

 - Delete the rest of the line :- d$ delete from cursor to EOL

             BETTER WAY :- D (del from cursor to EOL)

+- instead of ctrl + 1,2,3,4 to go to tabs do this instead

+            alt + 1 2 3 4 5 6 7 are much more easier and reachable

+- move a block:-

+                9dd (so deletes next 9 lines and copies it the register)

+- THIS IS GOLD !!!!!!

+words, paragraphs , parenthesis are TEXT OBJECTS in vim and you can do whatever you want over them (check out other TEXT OBJECTS IN VIM)

+            daw  :  (around)  deletes enitre word including the spaces diw  :  (inside)  if in middle of a word and you wanna del that word without the spaces that it TRAILS dap  :  if you are in the middle of paragraph, this deletes the entire paragraph

+            di(  :  dels everything inside ()
+            di{  :  dels everything inside {}
+            di[  :  dels everything inside []

+            da(  :  dels everything inside () INCLDUING THE BRACKETS da{  :  dels everything inside {} INCLDUING THE BRACKETS da[  :  dels everything inside [] INCLDUING THE BRACKETS

+d   - del
+i/a - (insert) (around) they are modifiers p   - means paragraph
+([{ - just paranthesis are also text objects

+            this is a little bit wierd but anywhere in line if we have "" you don't even have to be inside the

+- THIS IS JUST GOLD !!!!!!!!!!!

+:earlier 5m   ------- WE CAN GO BACK TO THE STATE WE WERE  5 MINUTES AGO :earlier 15m  ------- WE CAN GO BACK TO THE STATE WE WERE  15 MINUTES AGO :earlier 20m  ------- WE CAN GO BACK TO THE STATE WE WERE  20 MINUTES AGO :later 20m    ------- WE CAN GO BACK TO THE STATE WE WILL BE IN 20 MIN (loll) kinda like REDO tbh

+-

+        - b
+        - e (end of next word)
+        - w (begin of next word)